PHOENIX DOG TRAINING ®

 What Is LIMA?

 LIMA does not justify the use of punishment in lieu of other effective interventions and strategies.
-In the vast majority of cases, desired behavior change can be affected by focusing on the animal’s environment, physical well-being, and operant and classical interventions such as differential reinforcement of alternative behavior, desensitization, and counter-conditioning.
+In most cases, desired behavior change can be affected by focusing on the animal’s environment, physical well-being, and operant and classical interventions such as differential reinforcement of alternative behavior, desensitization, and counter-conditioning.

 LIMA Is The Industry Standard among Certified Professionals and is Competence-Based